 For your child, this workshop can be a game-changer.
 You’ll be supporting not just their social skills, but their ability to cope, adapt, and feel a sense of belonging—even when friendships are challenging.

 For you, it’s about peace of mind.
 Instead of second-guessing, you’ll walk away with clarity, confidence, and a toolkit for supporting your child with empathy and calm.
+Watch or Listen now!

-For additional support, check out the School Age Kids and Peace at Home Starts Here Resource Pages with quick videos, handouts, recorded workshops, podcasts, and more.
+For additional support, check out the School Age Kids and Peace at Home Starts Here Resource Guides with quick videos, handouts, recorded workshops, podcasts, and more.
 Check out this recorded workshop: Be Your Child’s Emotions Coach.

 Looking for more?